Most of us want to spend the least to get the most.

 9. A Secure Method Of Payment

-Aside from what you want to charge, you also want to figure out and optimize your method of payment.
+Aside from what you want to charge, you also want to determine and optimize your payment method.

-Method of payment is an important factor in securing, optimizing and accessing your income.
+Payment method is important in securing, optimizing, and accessing your income.

-I often get asked “how much do personal trainers charge?”, but an important question I find most overlooking is “How do personal trainers accept payment?”.
+I often get asked, “How much do personal trainers charge?”
+However, an important question I find most overlooked is, “How do personal trainers accept payment?”.

-Gone are the days when cheques and hard cash were dominant forms of payment.
+Gone are the days when cheques and hard cash were the dominant forms of payment.